11 Real Estate Investing Metrics that Investors Need to Know

 For example, you might know that a new school is being built or new transport infrastructure which you belive increase the desirability of the neighbourhood in a years time.

-The property experts at Buttonwood explained to us that gross rent multiplier (GRM) is a metric investors use to roughly determine the worth of a building.
-To calculate this you need to divide the properties purchase price by its gross rental income.
-To make a projection for your GRM you will want to ask the current property owner to see their rent roll.
+The gross rent multiplier (GRM) is a metric investors use to roughly determine the worth of a building.
+To calculate this you need to divide the property's purchase price by its gross rental income.
+To project your GRM you will want to ask the current property owner to see their rent roll report.

 Again, this metric doesn’t take into account expenses or vacancies so you wouldn’t use this metric alone to determine if a property is a good investment.
 It can, however, be a useful number to calculate when comparing like properties.